jewelsofthought/neshama/site/posts/parashot/Eikev.md

 The people of Israel had been subjected to the Egyptian mentality for four generations.
 Thus they had to spend forty years in the desert, during which they were subjected to a diametrically opposite set of circumstances, in which one’s daily bread descends from heaven and one’s own efforts have no effect on the result.
 Only after this lesson in the true source of life could they enter the land that “drinks water of the rain of heaven”—where man’s efforts are crucial and significant, yet are permeated with a recognition of, and dependence upon, the true Source of All.
 (The Chassidic Masters)

-_Note: Would not the fact that “one’s efforts have no effect on the result” be disheartening?
+{NOTE: Would not the fact that “one’s efforts have no effect on the result” be disheartening?
 It would make the people passive and submissive.
-Only if you realise that if you dedicate all your efforts, your very life, to service of the Divine, will you always be receiving manna from Heaven._
+Only if you realise that if you dedicate all your efforts, your very life, to service of the Divine, will you always be receiving manna from Heaven.}

 ---